 Comparitech SupportScore

 Based on our multi-point analysis of the key signals for effective customer and product support, Elastic earned a 95/100 SupportScore.
-This score means that Elastic performed well against our 5-point signal analysis for customer and product support, and that you are are highly likely to receive good service from his company.
+This score means that Elastic performed well against our 5-point signal analysis for customer and product support and that you are highly likely to receive good service from his company.
 However, user experiences will vary, so you will need to verify what support looks like if Elastic is on your shortlist of vendors.

 Elastic